FedeIII/bayaz/README.md

 - Monk
   - track Ki points
 - Improve spell modal data
-- PC screens sharable for players with annotations (in modal and/or inline)
 - Attack bonus breakdown for weapons
 - 2x Weapons not showing in the weapons section
 - Free text annotations anywhere in the character sheets (other colors)